At Ohio Valley University, we seek

 If you have a diagnosed disability and need special accommodations, please notify the Office of the Vice President for Academic Affairs before or immediately after your first scheduled class meeting.
 After your disability has been verified, inform your instructor and your instructor will work with you and the Office of the Vice President for Academic Affairs to insure that you have a fair opportunity to perform in the course.

 WEEKS EIGHT THROUGH TEN: Ministeral Finances and Taxes WEEK EIGHT: Four Interview Papers and Senior Project Paper Due WEEK NINE: The Oral Bible Exam may be scheduled at any time after Spring Break.
 They are scheduled individually.
-WEEKS ELEVEN TRHOUGH FIFTEEN: Discussion of Readings (Wednesdays) and Questions (Mondays) WEEK THIRTEEN: Portfolio and complete Professional Research Project Due WEEK FOURTEEN: Oral Bible Exams Completed WEEK FIFTEEN: Exit Exams (scheduled individually), Reflection Paper Due WEEK SIXTEEN: Exit Exams (continued)
+WEEKS ELEVEN TRHOUGH FIFTEEN: Discussion of Readings (Thursdays) and Questions (Tuesdays) WEEK THIRTEEN: Portfolio and complete Professional Research Project Due WEEK FOURTEEN: Oral Bible Exams Completed WEEK FIFTEEN: Exit Exams (scheduled individually), Reflection Paper Due WEEK SIXTEEN: Exit Exams (continued)

 - a resumé